The Effects of Personal History of Weight Gain and Loss on Attitudes Toward Overweight and Obese Individuals

 Abstract

-Objective: to study the influence of one's own weight gain and loss history on attitudes towards overweight and obese people among 6th-year medical university students.
+AIM: The study aimed to evaluate the effects of a personal history of weight gain and loss on attitudes toward overweight and obese individuals among sixth-year medical students.

-Conclusion: A person's own history of weight gain and loss, as well as their self-perception of their body, have a significant impact on their attitude towards overweight and obese people.
+CONCLUSION: A participant’s personal history of weight gain and loss, as well as their own body image, significantly affects their attitude toward overweight and obese individuals.

 Full Text